 - Phone calls using the vehicles Bluetooth[®] technology will not be possible during Safety Connect. - Safety Connect is available beginning Fall 2009 on select Toyota models.
 Contact with the Safety Connect response center is dependent upon the telematics device being in operative condition, cellular connection availability, and GPS satellite signal reception, which can limit the ability to reach the response center or receive emergency service support.
 Enrollment and Telematics Subscription Service Agreement required.
-A variety of subscription terms is available; charges vary by subscription term selected. - Safety Connect services will function in the United States, including Hawaii and Alaska, and in Canada.
-The services will not function outside of the United States in countries other than Canada.
-For details about the service, contact your Toyota dealer. - Safety Connect services are not subject to section 255 of the Telecommunications Act and the device is not TTY compatible.
+A variety of subscription terms is available; charges vary by subscription term selected. - Automatic Collision Notification, Emergency Assistance, Stolen Vehicle Location, and Enhanced Roadside Assistance will function in the United States, including Hawaii and Alaska, and in Canada.
+No Safety Connect services will function outside of the United States in countries other than Canada. - Safety Connect services are not subject to section 255 of the Telecommunications Act and the device is not TTY compatible.